-First, the best long-form resource to really learn about Sally is Sally Ride: America’s First Woman in Space, an NYT bestseller biography written by author Lynn Sherr.
+First, the best long-form resource to really learn about Sally’s life is the biography Sally Ride: America’s First Woman in Space (View on Amazon), an NYT bestseller written by Lynn Sherr.
 In this 400 pages long book, Sherr interviews Ride’s family and even gets access to letters and diaries that help her paint a rich picture of her life story.

 NASA’s official biography in PDF format includes a lot more details about her career at NASA.